bebop-001/Aedict/README.md

     * Command line args were changed on the 'indexer'.
 It now only accepts '?', '-T', '-e', '-k' and '-s' options.
     * '-e' edict option seems to work.
-    * '-T' sort-of works.
-I noticed some sentences for Tatoeba don't show their english translations.
+    * '-T' seems to work.
+* added a perl script for executing the indexer and for creating an executable jar file.

 Steve S.